900 90 13 14 - We speak your language

 • Spinach: These green leaves are rich in antioxidants and vitamins, essential for the functioning of the immune system.

 Additionally, consuming healthy fats like those found in olive oil and nuts also helps strengthen our immune system.
 These foods are rich in vitamin E and omega-3 fatty acids, which have anti-inflammatory effects and promote cellular health.
-Including these nutrients in your daily diet can be an effective approach to improving your immune response:
+Including these nutrients in our daily diet can be an effective way to improve our immune response:

 Food Key Nutrient Benefit